Distortions81/IrPowerOn/README.md

 Plays back a IR code on powerup after a delay.
 Useful for powering on a tv, on power-on.

-(Uses the SEED Arduimo IR library.)
+(Uses the SEEED Arduino IR library.)